Rock and Roll Music (song): The Beatles version

-The Beatles performed the song in many of their early Hamburg shows, and also played it on the BBC program Pop Go The Beatles.
-In late 1964, exhausted from non-stop touring and recording and short of original material, they decided to record several of their old rock and rhythm and blues favorites to fill out their LP release Beatles for Sale.
+The Beatles performed the song in many of their early Hamburg shows, and also played it on the BBC program Pop Go the Beatles.
+In late 1964, with limited time to record a new album before embarking on a UK tour, in addition to original material, they recorded several covers of their rock and rhythm & blues favorites to fill out their next LP release Beatles for Sale, which was due out in December in time for Christmas.

-John Lennon provided the vocal.
-In contrast to Berry's even-toned rendition, Lennon sang it as loudly and dynamically as his voice would permit.
+John Lennon provided the vocal, employing more dynamics in contrast to Berry's original, even-toned rendition.
 In the U.S., it was released on the LP Beatles '65.
-The song was part of the set list for the group's final tour in 1966; the performance from their show of June 30 at the Nippon Budokan was included in 1996's Anthology 2 – and was also performed during the Get Back/Let It Be Sessions in January 1969.
+The song was played during the group's final tour in 1966, and the performance from their show of June 30 at the Nippon Budokan was included in 1996's Anthology 2 – and was also performed during the Get Back/Let It Be Sessions in January 1969.
 It also served as the title song to the Beatles' 1976 compilation album Rock 'n' Roll Music.

 Credits for the piano vary.
 The original Beatles for Sale liner notes, by Derek Taylor, state that "George Martin joins John and Paul on one piano", implying an overdub by all three that was added after the basic take.
 In the 1988 book The Complete Beatles Recording Sessions, Mark Lewisohn described the recording as a single take with no overdubs, with "all The Beatles on their familiar instruments" and Martin on piano.
+On the other hand, Geoff Emerick recalls that the song was recorded with McCartney on piano and George Harrison on bass.

 In some countries, "Rock and Roll Music" was released as a single, with "I'm a Loser" as the B-side, in early 1965.
 It topped the charts in Norway, Sweden, Finland and Australia.
 The single peaked at number two in Germany and the Netherlands, and number three in Belgium.